komalgill0310/100-Days-of-JavaScript-Challenge/convertZeroAndOneTo1And0/breakdown.md

       - this will give us the length which is divisible by 8.
     - this will ignore the extra character from the end and we will be able to return an output which is divisible by 8.
 - REMEMBER:
-  - SLICE method ignores the fetch the value from first arg till before second arg.
+  - SLICE method fetch the value from first arg till before second arg.